google/skia-buildbot/fiddle/DESIGN.md

 1. Must be able to build and run the same fiddle at different versions of Skia, for example, HEAD, m50, and m49.
 (Where HEAD actually means last roll of Skia into Blink.)
-1. Need to be able to run a local version for testing, even if the local system is not systemd based.
+1. Need to be able to run a local version for testing.
 1. Must use our latest techniques and tools, i.e. InfluxDB metrics, push, and logging.
 1. Polymer 1.0 only.
-1. Switch to systemd-nspawn from chroot.
 1. Drop support for workspaces.
 They never appeared in humper's UI and they appear to have been broken for at least the last 6 months, if not longer, and no one noticed.